Home > Moving > City Guides > Safe, Affordable Neighborhoods in Las Vegas

 • Perfect For: Families, retirees

-West of Downtown Las Vegas, you’ll find one of the best neighborhoods in Las Vegas.
+West of Downtown Las Vegas, you’ll find one of the best neighborhoods in Las Vegas for retirees and families alike.
 Summerlin is a popular residential area with everything from contemporary apartments to spacious single-family homes.
 The neighborhood has several golf courses, providing more green space than you’d usually find in the Vegas area.
 Bordered by Red Rock Canyon, Summerlin is an expansive area that includes several small communities of its own, like the 55+ community of Sun City Summerlin, as well as more than two dozen local schools.
-Also, between year-round recreational hubs like the Las Vegas Mini Grand Prix and seasonal family activities like the Pumpkin Patch and Artisan Craft Festival, there’s a wide range of all-ages activities in Summerlin!
+Also, between year-round recreational hubs like the Las Vegas Mini Grand Prix and seasonal family attractions like the Halloween Town Pumpkin Patch and The Rock Rink, Summerlin offers a wide range of fun things to do in Las Vegas for all ages!

 Things to Do in Summerlin

 Visit Red Rock Canyon National Conservation Area and admire the views on a 13-mile drive through the rocky landscape.
-Play a round of golf on the spacious, beautiful green at Angel Park.
-Hit the slots or catch live performances without traveling to the Strip at Red Rock Casino Resort & Spa.
+Test your skills on the putting course or play a round of golf on the spacious, beautiful green at Angel Park.
+Hit the slots or catch live performances without traveling to The Strip at Red Rock Casino Resort & Spa.
 Shop to your heart’s content, catch a baseball game at Las Vegas Ballpark, or jam out to live music during the summer concert series in Downtown Summerlin.
 Shop one-of-a-kind boutiques, browse luxury retailers, and visit delicious local restaurants at Tivoli Village.
-Enjoy a filling breakfast of Stuffed French Toast, Country Benedict, or one of the many omelets at Omelet House.
-Try authentic Italian dishes in a comfortable, family-style setting at My Mother’s House, where they serve favorites like Chicken Marsala and Linguine Alfredo.
-Or eat your fill of NOLA fare like a Sizzled Ham Po-Boy or Crazy Cajun Ragout Burger at the Guy Fieri-approved Lola’s.
+Enjoy a filling breakfast of Stuffed French Toast, Eggs Benedict, or one of the many omelets at Omelet House.
+Want to try one of the best Italian restaurants in Las Vegas?
+Order authentic dishes like Chicken Marsala, Gnocchi, and Linguine Alfredo at family-friendly My Mother’s House.
+Or eat your fill of NOLA fare like a Sizzled Ham Po-Boy, Salmon Creole, or Crazy Cajun Ragout Burger at the Guy Fieri-approved Lola’s.

 Tule Springs